blastum/SwiftEase/README.md

 # SwiftUtils

-A Swift utilities project focusing on functional programming patterns and best practices.
+A collection of convenient Swift extensions to make life easier during development.

-## 🎯 Project Philosophy
+## 🎯 Purpose

-This project follows functional programming principles with an emphasis on:

-- **Type Inference First**: Using Swift's powerful type inference capabilities
-- **Functional Programming**: Preferring `map`, `filter`, `reduce` over imperative loops
-- **Immutability**: Favoring `let` over `var` and functional transformations
-- **Clean Code**: Maintaining readability and maintainability
+This repository consolidates useful Swift extensions that I create along the way to streamline common development tasks and improve productivity.

 ## 📋 Development Guidelines

-See [`.ai-instructions`](.ai-instructions) for detailed coding standards and patterns used in this project.
+See [`.ai-instructions`](.ai-instructions) for coding standards and patterns used in this project.

 ## 🚀 Getting Started

-This project uses Swift and follows modern Swift development practices with a focus on functional programming paradigms.
+This project contains various Swift extensions that can be integrated into your projects to simplify common operations.

 ## 🧪 Testing